virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ## Database Operations

-Within this section, you can find actions that are intended for managing databases.
+Within this section, you can find actions that are intended for managing database containers.

 ### prepareSqlDatabase